 Foreign Credential Evaluation

-If an applicant has completed any coursework, degree, or degrees from institutions outside of the United States, he or she must request an official course-by-course evaluation with GPA from Josef Siney and Associates (www.jsilny.com) or World Education Services (www.wes.org) to be forward to the following address for review:
+If an applicant has completed any coursework, degree, or degrees from institutions outside of the United States, he or she must request an official course-by-course evaluation with GPA from Josef Silney and Associates or World Education Services to be forward to the following address or electronically sent from the evaluation service to firstname.lastname@example.org for review:

 2000 Clayton State Boulevard